-The Bachelor of Science (BS) in Music Education is a professional degree for students who are interested in teaching music in K-12 schools.
+The Bachelor of Science (BS) in Music Education is a professional degree for students who are interested in teaching music.
 This program is an intense study of music and education that ultimately leads to teacher licensure.
 Students develop skills, concepts, and methodologies in music theory, composition, general musicianship, music history, arranging/orchestrating, improvising, conducting, and music performance.

 Undergraduate program highlights include: